gohyiqian/employee-manager/README.md

 ## For local

-At server folder, create and .env file and Add your MongoDB URI string to it
+At server folder, create an .env file and add your MongoDB URI string to it

 ```
 // sample URI